pookieyofficial/pookiey_mono_repo/Readme.md

 - The root `package.json` is used only for orchestration scripts.
 - You might need a local tunnel (e.g. **Cloudflare Tunnel** or **Ngrok**), so that your phone can reach your **local backend**.

-## 🛠️ How to get started with developement

 Author - [**@TheDevPiyush**](https://github.com/thedevpiyush)